Woodland Sketches: 5. "From an Indian Lodge"

-"To a Water-lily" (No. 6)
+6. "To a Water-lily"

 "To a Water-lily" has what the music historian John F. Porte described as "one of the most exquisite and perfect lyrics MacDowell ever composed for the pianoforte".
 The piece is mostly played on the black keys, with a meter change in the short middle section between two rounds of the opening passage scored on three staffs.
 MacDowell's inspiration for the piece came when his wife introduced him to the titular plant on one of their walks.
 To illustrate the floating flowers, MacDowell uses triple piano and pedal effects.
 Bomberger noted that this piece was an early example of impressionistic textures in American music, and it rivaled "To a Wild Rose" in popularity.

-"From Uncle Remus" (No. 7)
+7. "From Uncle Remus"

 "From Uncle Remus" reflects MacDowell's nostalgia from reading Joel Chandler Harris' stories of the titular African American.
 In the piece, MacDowell attempts to imitate the banjo and elements of Southern culture despite never having directly experienced the American South.
 Nevertheless, Bomberger assessed the result as "charmingly nostalgic", and Porte found the piece "delightfully frank".

-"A Deserted Farm" (No. 8)
+8. "A Deserted Farm"

 The music critic Lawrence Gilman described "A Deserted Farm" as the "quintessence of [MacDowell]'s style".
 The piece opens and ends with a grave theme in the minor key.
 This is contrasted by a middle section in the major key, marked "pianissimo as heard from afar" to indicate echoes from past barn dances.
 For this work, MacDowell was inspired by an abandoned farmstead where he and his wife previously had lunch.

-"By a Meadow Brook" (No. 9)
+9. "By a Meadow Brook"

 "By a Meadow Brook" is MacDowell's impression of the Nubanusit Brook, which flows past his Peterborough property.
 The piece suggests what MacDowell's wife described as "the busy, noisy, little stream rushing over a rocky bed" before closing on a diminuendo.

-"Told at Sunset" (No. 10)
+10. "Told at Sunset"

 The tenth and last piece, "Told at Sunset", recalls material from earlier pieces like "At an Old Trysting-place".
 The piece opens with a theme similar to "A Deserted Farm", which dies away before a new theme grows louder and then also dies away.
 A more expressive form of the theme from "A Deserted Farm" returns before reaching the piece's conclusion: silence followed by stern chords from the introduction to "From an Indian Lodge" that begin soft but finish in fortissimo.
 MacDowell used the Scotch snap rhythm extensively in "Told at Sunset", leading Bomberger to call the piece "The Apotheosis of the Scotch Snap".